 Tumbling down from a 230 metre mountain peak behind the port, Serifos’ Chora is unmissable vision of Cycladic Greek village beauty.
 It’s also a tiny one, involving an uphill climb up a tangle of narrow alleyways and vertiginous steps.
 A veritable feat with strollers, bring your baby carrier instead.

-If children need encouragement along the ascent, tell them there’s ice-cream at the top.
+If anyone needs encouragement along the ascent, there’s ice-cream at the top.
 “Oh My Sweet Spot” is a gelataria and loukoumades bolthole worth all its evils.
-For our 4-year old, pita gyros (rotisserie-cooked meat slices stuffed in pita bread along with fries) works just as well as an incentive.
+For little D, pita gyros (rotisserie-cooked meat slices stuffed in pita bread along with fries) works just as well as an incentive.
 Head to Skaraveos Grill for takeaway deliciousness of the classic Greek comfort food.

 Climb all the flights of stairs towards the top, and somehow, you should end up in Agios Athanasios Square.
 The heartbeat of the island, an imposing neoclassical town hall built in 1904 is its centerpiece.
-Circled by cafe-bars and taverns with tables spilling out into the square, these colourful dining holes-in-whitewashed-walls are not just eye candy, but serious tavernas serving meze-type fare.
+Circled by café -bars and tavernas with tables spilling out into the square, these colourful dining holes-in-whitewashed-walls are not just eye candy, but serious tavernas serving meze-type fare.

-All-day Stou Stratou is arguably the most talked about, taking you from breakfast to dinner.
-Louis is your next best option if you don’t want to join the scuffle for tables at Stou Stratou.
-Space is tight in the square, and after one night out with the kids, we decided against dining there again with young children.
+All-day Stou Stratou is the most talked about, while Louis is your next best option if you don’t want to join the scuffle for tables at Stou Stratou.
+But space is tight in the square, and after one night out with the kids within the squeeze of its walls, we decided against dining there again with young children.

 There’s a public parking lot near the bus station at the entrance of Ano (Upper) Chora.
 But as space is limited, it’s a good idea to visit early, before the sunset-seeking crowd packs in.